Nacer Bennemra

-Nacer Bennemra (born 12 June 1989, in Zéralda) is an Algerian footballer.
+Nacer Bennemra (born 12 June 1989) is an Algerian footballer.
 He is currently unattached.

 Personal

 Bennemra was born on 12 June 1989 in Zéralda.
 In 1996 he moved with his family to France.

 Club career

 Bennemra began playing at a young in age in Cournon.
 At age 13, he joined Clermont Foot and remained at the club for six years.
 However, in 2009, he left Clermont and signed with Championnat National side FC Gueugnon.

 On 28 January 2011 Bennemra signed a two-year contract with Algerian club USM Blida.

 International career

-On 14 May 2010 Bennemra was called up to the Algerian Under-23 National Team by coach Abdelhak Benchikha for a 10-day training camp in Italy.
-The camp included a match against a local club, which was won 4-0 by the Algerian Under-23 side with a goal from Bennemra in the second half.
+On 14 May 2010, Bennemra was called up to the Algerian Under-23 National Team by coach Abdelhak Benchikha for a 10-day training camp in Italy.
+The camp included a match against a local club, which was won 4–0 by the Algerian Under-23 side with a goal from Bennemra in the second half.